Gauteng Department of Roads and Transport

 The Gauteng Department of Roads and Transport is a department of the Government of Gauteng.
 It is responsible for the development of the transport system in the Gauteng province of South Africa, and for constructing and maintaining buildings and other structures for the other departments of the provincial government.

-One of their key functions is to develop and maintain all Regional routes and Provincial routes (& some National routes) within the Gauteng province as well as all metropolitan roads in Johannesburg and Metropolitan routes in Pretoria.
+One of their key functions is to develop and maintain all Regional routes and Provincial routes (& some National routes) within the Gauteng province as well as most metropolitan routes in Johannesburg and metropolitan routes in Pretoria.